Los Angeles man charged with murder in fire that killed 2, seriously injured 2 others at music studio

 (LOS ANGELES) — A Los Angeles man has been charged with murder after a fire killed two people and seriously injured two others at a music studio on Saturday.

 The Los Angeles Police Department said Eferem Demery, 28, was arrested Saturday and charged on Sunday with murder.
-Police said further information on the arrest would be provided in a news conference on Monday afternoon.
+Police said in a news conference on Monday afternoon that Demery bought gasoline at a local gas station and doused the building in flames before setting it on fire.

-“At this point in time we don’t know the cause of the fire, but we will investigate it, which will probably take several days to determine,” LAPD Capt.
-William Hayes said.
+LAPD Capt.
+William Hayes said Demery was involved in a dispute with the two men who were killed in the fire.
+The two people injured in the fire, a 20-year-old man and a 15-year-old girl, were not involved in the dispute.
+They remain in critical condition, authorities said.

+About 15 people were in the studio when the fire started, Hayes said.

 The fire broke out Saturday morning at Top Notch Recordings, a music studio across the Hollywood Freeway from Universal Studios Hollywood amusement park.